cybersader/jsonaut/README.md

 **Jsonaut is extensible - 3 steps needed to fully add your own jobs:**
 1. Add a Python function to the code (I added the current ones to `utils.py`)
 2. `import` the function in `main.py`
-3. Add it to a config file
+3. Add it to a jobs config file
 4. (optional) add it to the `job_schema.json` to work with the Builder GUI (alpha)
 5. Run it (Usage section above)